 Shopify

-Shopify is a website builder that’s growing in popularity, making it quick and easy to set up your online store.
-Integrating our code snippet-into Shopify is just as simple as creating the store itself.
+Shopify is a website builder that’s growing in popularity, allowing you to set up your online store quickly and easily.
+Integrating our code snippet-into Shopify is just as easy as creating the store itself.

 Integrating CCM19 into Shopify